xt0fer/bugzee/README.md

 # Notes By Kris

+_Once you generate a JHIPSTER project, how do you modify it to restrict certain entities related to a `User` onto a new page in the front-end?_

+This is a common enough need in many ZipCode Spring projects.

 ## Generating the Code

 JHIPSTER is good at generating a large amount of code on top of the Spring App engine.